wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 context (CR3 register value), indicating that the entry is exclusively used by a context.
 Otherwise, if the ownership bit is clear, the CCID field of the entry is compared with the CCID value of the current context.
 In either case, a hit is indicated, if both the virtual addresses and the ASID / CCID field match.

+The paper also considers the case where a majority of the processes with the same CCID share the same translation entry, but a small set of processes, with the same CCID, may have their private entries for the same virtual address.
+This scenario will occur if a small subset of the processes write to the shared page, and create their own private translations due to CoW.